 The service rejects request and returns error, if the agent is not eligible to request for leisure fare types

 BA offers different fare products within Economy cabin.
 For short haul routes, Basic, Plus and Plus Flex products are offered.
 Please note that the fare product name is subject to change and the number of fare products being returned may also vary based on the route and availability

+BA offers different fare products within Economy cabin only and the name will wary based on the journey haul type

+For short haul journeys the below fare products are offered

+Basic

+Plus

+Plus Flex

+For long haul journeys the below fare products are offered

+Basic

+Standard

+Standard Flex

 The service expects clients to always pass the fare basis code in OrderCreateRQ when creating a booking in order to quote the correct fare product for the itinerary even if the request is for a non-Economy cabin